-As to the ocean state, EXORG has large-scale properties very similar to those for EXCPL; that is to say, in EXORG (EXCPL), the maximum strength of AMOC is 16.7 Sv (16.6 Sv), the global export production is $8.1\,\mathrm{GtC}\,\mathrm{yr}^{-1}$ ($8.1\,\mathrm{GtC}\,\mathrm{yr}^{-1}$), and the global export rain ratio of CaCO3 is 0.13 (0.13), which suggests that the different treatment of the sedimentary processes does not have a remarkable effect on the overall physical and biogeochemical states of the ocean through the $p\mathrm{CO}2$ and dynamics of the atmosphere in our simulations.
-The two experiments are also comparable in terms of other globally integrated quantities such as the deposition fluxes of particulate matter and the total inventories of biogeochemical tracers (Tables 2 and 3).
-This is
+As to the ocean state, EXORG has large-scale properties very similar to those for EXCPL; that is to say, the maximum strength of AMOC is 16.7 Sv, the global export production 8.1 GtC/yr, and the global export rain ratio of $CaCO_3$ 0.13 in EXORG, which suggests that the different treatment of the sedimentary processes does not have a remarkable effect on the overall physical and biogeochemical states of the ocean through the pCO_2 and dynamics of the atmosphere in our simulations.
+That appears reasonable because the timescale at which the sedimentary processes alter the chemical state of the global ocean is very long $(O(10^5)$ years) considering the slow turnover rate estimated from the size of the ocean carbon reservoir and the flux exchanged with the sediments (Ciais et al., 2013).